<<<

 This project generates large-format, purely vector, procedurally generated meteorite-like surface patterns and outputs them as PDF files suitable for print, CNC, laser, or further vector processing.

-The algorithm was developed by studying a slice of the Muonionalusta meteorite, discovered in northern Sweden in 1906.
+The algorithm was inspired by a slice of the Muonionalusta meteorite, discovered in northern Sweden in 1906.
 Muonionalusta is an iron-nickel meteorite that exhibits a Widmanstätten pattern when etched, revealing interlocking crystalline phases formed by extremely slow cooling over millions of years.

-The result is a pattern that looks geologic and crystalline rather than decorative or algorithmic.
+The result is a pattern that looks geologic and crystalline.

 The image is synthesized as the superposition of several independent line families, each representing a dominant crystallographic direction.